 Alumni Compass Project

 The Alumni Compass Project (ACP) provides Warnell students with yet another resource to help ensure that they are prepared to enter the workforce (or graduate school) by the time they complete their undergraduate degree.
 The program is a work in progress, and we are constantly making adjustments to benefit everyone involved in the program.
 This guide is part of that process.
-If you have any comments or suggestions, please contact Emily Saunders at email@example.com or 706-542-1465.
+If you have any comments or suggestions, please contact the Alumni Director at 706-542-1465.

 The Mentor Role

 A mentor is described as a wise, trusted, influential counselor, teacher, sponsor or supporter (Dictionary.com).
 At Warnell, our ACP mentors give of their time and resources to a specific student.
 By developing a one-on-one relationship with a student through the Alumni Compass Project, mentors help each student navigate through the myriad of academic and professional experiences they will encounter while attending Warnell.

 - Provide encouragement for students as they transition into the Warnell School, and again as they graduate and become young professionals.

 - Demonstrate the importance of networking, and provide suggestions on opportunities to network.